top of page

 I found the show to be well constructed and compelling, and Dr Benji himself an engaging and candid narrator.
 I didn't find it 'laugh-out-loud' funny but it's a sincere and entertaining insight into the world of psychiatry presented by someone who knows how it feels to not feel yourself.

 I can't wait to read the book and watch the TV series!
-Well worth your time.
+If you are at all interest in psychiatry, 'You Don't Have to be mad to work here' will be well worth your time at this years fringe. ★★★☆☆

 When and Where?